Personal accident is tax-deductible but make sure you understand the conditions.

 Personal accident insurance provides weekly benefits if you are temporarily disabled and unable to work.
 If you take out this cover, it's a wise financial move to also consider it's tax implications.

-- Yes, if cover is income protection.
+- Cover is in the form of income protection.
 The cost of premiums can be claimed as a tax deduction if accident cover is in the form of income protection.

-- Not if the policy is through superannuation.
+- The policy is through superannuation.
 If the policy is taken out through your superannuation fund you cannot claim your premium payments as a tax deduction.

-- Not if the policy is paid as a lump sum.
+- The policy benefit is paid as a lump sum.
 Premium payments made to provide cover for physical injuries under a life insurance, trauma insurance or critical care insurance policy are also not tax deductible.

 Note: Remember to include any benefit payments you receive under your policy as income when you fill out your tax return.